canonical/ubuntu-packaging-guide/docs/explanation/stable-release-updates.rst

 When are Stable Release Updates necessary?
 ------------------------------------------

-:term:`SRU` require great caution because they're automatically recommended to a very large number of users.
+:term:`SRU` require great caution because they're automatically recommended to a large number of users.
 So, when you propose an update, there should be a strong rationale for it.
 Also, the update should present a low risk of :ref:`regressions <Regressions>`.

 You can propose an :term:`SRU` in the following cases: